- Getting Licensed

 To get licensed as a Mental Health Counselor in the state of Florida, follow these steps:

-- Complete a Master’s degree, including a 1000 hour pre-master's practicum and internship and consists of at least 60 credit hours in the 11 required content areas.
+- Complete a Master’s degree, including at least 1000 hours of pre-master's supervised clinical practicum and internship and consists of at least 60 credit hours in the 12 required content areas.

 - Register with the Florida Board as an MHC Intern.
 For more information, please click on the following link: http://floridasmentalhealthprofessions.gov/licensing/registered-mental-health-counselor-intern/

-- Begin the two-year post-masters clinical experience in mental health counseling.
+- Begin the two-year post-master's supervised experience in mental health counseling.
 Make sure to use the following guidelines: